 Peach Crumble Pie is the dessert recipe that helped to awaken my love for baking.
 Don’t let summer go by without grabbing some peaches and trying this easy peach pie with crumble top for yourself!

-Growing up, I really didn’t have any interest in cooking or baking.
-My mom was a whiz in the kitchen and I enjoyed plenty of homemade meals, but I never had much of a desire to do it myself.
-My culinary prowess was limited to Kraft macaroni and cheese, grilled cheese sandwiches, and putting frozen Schwan’s individual pizzas in the oven.
+Growing up, I didn’t have much interest in cooking or baking.
+My mom was a whiz in the kitchen, and I enjoyed plenty of homemade meals, but I never had much of a desire to do it myself.

-I mixed up the filling, popped it in the oven and crossed my fingers.
+I mixed up the crust, spooned in some filling, popped it in the oven and crossed my fingers.
 45 minutes later, there it was.
-A golden, bubbling, perfectly respectable looking pie.
+A golden, bubbling, perfectly respectable looking peach pie with crumble top.

-Recently, I realized the pie that started it all wasn’t even here on the food blog, so I decided it was high time to resurrect this old recipe.
+Recently, I realized the peach pie crumble that started it all wasn’t even here on the food blog, so I decided it was high time to resurrect this old peach crumble pie recipe.